Editor’s Note: The following article is reprinted from

 Macworld UK.
 Visit

-Macworld UK’s news
+Macworld UK’s news and

 Hundreds of anxious

-acolytes braved freezing temperatures across Germany last night, while in the U.K., queues have formed at Apple retail outlets and bloggers have been reporting from the iPhone line.
+iPhone acolytes braved freezing temperatures across Germany last night, while in the U.K., queues have formed at Apple retail outlets and bloggers have been reporting from the iPhone line.

-reports hundreds braved the rain early this morning to be first in line for an iPhone, when it went on sale in Germany.
+Reuters reports hundreds braved the rain early this morning to be first in line for an iPhone, when it went on sale in Germany.
 People were also queuing outside Cologne’s Deutsche Telecom shop, where the device went on sale at midnight.

 Parent company T-Mobile has already warned German consumers that the devices may be in short supply.
 “We’re not giving out precise forecasts, but registrations on our website lead me to believe (the Christmas season) will be a strong sales period,” said Rene Bresgen, spokesman for Deutsche Telecom.
 “The real question for me is whether we have enough devices and can meet customer demand.”